Is your intuition telling you that your hypothyroidism or Hashimoto’s is causing your chronic pain?

 Without the other markers and the “optimal” reference ranges it is difficult to truly diagnose tissue-level hypothyroidism.

 I hope now you can see why many patients are told their thyroid function is “normal” and yet that is not true at all.

-- Bottom line: If you have chronic pain or fibromyalgia make sure you get the complete thyroid blood panel and you evaluate your thyroid function based off of the "optimal" reference ranges.
+Bottom line: If you have chronic pain or fibromyalgia make sure you get the complete thyroid blood panel and you evaluate your thyroid function based on the “optimal” reference ranges.

-Chronic pain and Fibromyalgia frequently accompany each other, however no one has been able make the connection as to how or why.
+Chronic pain and Fibromyalgia frequently accompany each other, however, no one seems to understand the exact connection.